+Phasing Delivery

 For the purposes of phasing the delivery of housing over the full plan period as required by Policy RUR6 of the Local Plan and taking into account both that permission has already been granted for [36] new dwellings and that commencement of development on sites 1,10 and 15 may be delayed, the aim should be that planning consents lead to no more than in the order of 50 new dwellings being delivered in each of the periods 2019/20 – 2022/23; 2023/24 – 2027/28; and 2028/29 – 2032/33.
-It is however accepted that this aim may be difficult to achieve until final design approval of the anticipated local infrastructure improvements, with the possibility that the required new homes will be delivered in a somewhat haphazard manner over the full plan period.
+It is however accepted that this aim may be difficult to achieve until final design approval of the anticipated local infrastructure improvements, with the possibility that the required new homes will not be delivered in accordance with a clear and structured phasing schedule.

 5.17 The first part of the policy allocates five sites to implement the provisions of Policy RUR6 of the Local Plan.
 That policy requires 160 homes to be provided after taking into account the close proximity of the Chiltern Beechwoods Special Area of Conservation and the Chilterns AONB.
 The sites allocated are expected to deliver approximately 110 new homes (excluding the reserved Site 15) with 36 homes already been built or committed in the plan period, a total excluding any future windfall of 146 units.
 It is expected that the shortfall of 14 units to reach 160 will be achieved through windfall in the hamlets of Marsh or Kimblewick as described in para 2bii of policy RUR6 and elsewhere within the Parish.
 If required, Site 15 may be released once details of the Grove Lane re-alignment and associated infrastructure plans are finalised and in accordance with Policy DM47 relating to the the twin-tracking of the railway .
 It is envisaged development in Marsh or Kimblewick this will come from either conversions or development of brownfield rather than greenfield sites.
 Windfall units are considered to be developments of 4 units or less on small sites.